lervag/lists.vim/README.md

 * `<leader>wlk` and `<leader>wlj`: Move list items up or down the list.
 * `<leader>wlu`: Remove repeated entries in a list (recursively)

+`lists.vim` is quite minimal and does not have a lot of available configuration choices.
+The implementation is based on the idea that list items are indented consistently.
+The indentation makes it easy to parse a list to determine its structure.

+These types of lists are currently supported:
+* Bullet lists.
+Bullets are either "*" or "-".
+* Numbered lists formated similar to "1.".
+* List items can be decorated with check boxes.
+Examples:
+  * [x] checked
+  * [ ] unchecked
+* List items can be decorated with labels like "TODO:" and "DONE:".

 # Installation

 If you use [vim-plug](https://github.com/junegunn/vim-plug), then add the